jdeolive/suite/README.md

 1. `build` - Builds the project, the result of this is something deployable in the development environment.
 This target is the default.
 1. `clean` - Cleans the project deleting all build artifacts.
-1. `assemble` - Assembles the project into a zip archive suitable for deployment.
+1. `assemble` - Assembles the project into a zip archive suitable for deployment in production.
+This is the artifact consumed by installer builders.
 1. `publish` - Publishes the zip archive to a final location.
 1. `all` - Runs all the above targets.